No, receiving benefits on your spouse's earnings record does not affect the amount of the retirement or disability benefit that your spouse receives.

 In most cases, you must be at least age 62 to claim a spouse benefit.
-Depending on your age when you file, your payment will range from 32.5 percent to 50 percent of your mate's primary insurance amount — the benefit to which they are entitled at full retirement age, which is currently 66 and 2 months and is gradually rising to 67.
-It won't take a dollar out of what they get from Social Security.
+Depending on your age when you file, your payment will range from 32.5 percent to 50 percent of your mate's primary insurance amount — the benefit to which they are entitled at full retirement age, which is 66 and 4 months for people born in 1956 and is gradually rising to 67.
+It won't take a dollar out of what your spouse gets from Social Security.

 Keep in mind